How Much Yeast is in One Package?

 How Much Yeast for Pizza Dough?

-You should use not more than 1% of your flour for pizza dough.
+You should use less than 1% of your flour for pizza dough.
 If the recipe calls for 500g of flour, you will need 5g of yeast.
 (500 * .01).

 How Much Flour is for 1 Packet of Yeast